rudderlabs/rudderstack-docs/destinations/kustomer.md

 | `urls`                   | `website`                            | `string`             |
 | `locations`              | `address`                            | `string` or `object` |

-For more info on supported traits checkout [Official Kustomer Documentation](https://apidocs.kustomer.com/#07bd1072-4d4b-4875-b526-8369d711e811)
+For more info on supported traits, check out the [official Kustomer Documentation](https://apidocs.kustomer.com/#07bd1072-4d4b-4875-b526-8369d711e811)

 A sample `identify` call looks like the following: